microsoft/dstoolkit-route-optimization/README.md

     For example, below we create a folder named model_input and upload all the sample data into this folder.

     ![image](docs/media/upload-file.png)

+4. Configure Environment Variables

+    Create a `.env` file in the root directory of the repository, and fill in the values for the following variables (**Note**: `.env` is meant to be used in local mode.
+It is already added to the `.gitignore` file to avoid accidental commit of credentials to a repo):

+    ```
+    # Cosmos DB Configuration
+    AML_WORKSPACE_NAME=    # The name of the Azure ML workspace
+    AML_SUBSCRIPTION_ID=  # The Azure subscription ID related to the above Azure ML workspace
+    AML_RESOURCE_GROUP=     # The resource group of the Azure ML workspace
+    AML_TENANT_ID=  # The tenant ID of of the Azure subscription

+    AML_COMPUTE_NAME=    # The compute cluster name will be created in Azure ML workspace
+    AML_MIN_NODES=  # The min number of nodes for the compute cluster
+    AML_MAX_NODES=     # The max number of nodes for the compute cluster

+    MODEL_INPUT_ORDER_FILE=    # The path of the order file uploaded in step 3.
+    MODEL_INPUT_DISTANCE_FILE=  # The path of the distance file uploaded in step 3.
+    MODEL_OUTPUT_PATH=     # The final output of the optimization pipeline
+    ```

-3. Run the optimization pipeline
+5. Run the optimization pipeline

-    You can create and run the whole pipeline using [the notebook for pipeline definition](./notebook/aml_pipeline.ipynb).
+    You can now create and run the whole pipeline using [the notebook for pipeline definition](./notebook/aml_pipeline.ipynb).

 ## Code structure